-WSC is working with partners in Japan and the Russian Far East for the conservation of taimen, a group of species that are among the largest and most endangered salmonids in the world.
+WSC is working with partners in Japan, the Russian Far East, and Mongolia for the conservation of taimen, a group of species that are among the largest and most endangered salmonids in the world.
 These research efforts are focused on three separate areas:

 - Understanding extinction risk and describing ecological and genetic differences among groups of key river populations within their natural range.